vwala/docs/content/influencer/how-do-i-earn-commission.md

 sidebar: "influencer"
 rank: 2
 ---
-In vwa.la you will earn sales commission on all non-personal orders that are created using either your influencer link or discount code.
+You earn sales commission on all non-personal orders that are created using either your influencer link or code.

 ## Where is my influencer link / code?

-When you join a store's influencer marketing program, you'll be issued a unique influencer link and discount code.
-You can find both your link and discount code on your vwa.la dashboard, simply scroll down to the `Codes / Links` section.
+When you join a store's marketing program, you'll be issued a unique influencer link and code.
+You can find both your link and code on your dashboard, simply scroll down to the `Codes & Links` section.

 ![](/images/influencer/2018-12-22-11-01-26.png)